3RD QUARTER FIXED INCOME

-The bond market was relatively stable in the quarter.
-The yield on the 10-year Treasury was 2.84% at the end of June – versus 2.74% at the end of March.
+The bond market had been relatively stable in the first half of the year, but bond prices took a strong hit as investors accepted the reality of rising interest rates and potentially steeper inflation.
+The yield on the 10-year Treasury was 3.05% at the end of September – versus 2.84% at the end of March.
 (Yields move inversely to prices.)
-Some investors use it as a temporary haven from stocks.
+It rose to 3.22% in the first week of October.

 Other Investments: Our repeated aversion to bonds with long maturities remains firm.
 We still believe the risk of a sharp decline in prices is too great a risk for our clients.
 We prefer to find alternative investments such as real estate limited partnerships, demand notes, and municipal tax liens.
 We also note that interest rates of 2% and higher make cash a more attractive asset class than in recent years.